Residence Hall Director

 Wallace Hall Information

 Room Furnishings: Wallace has traditional-style furniture with beds that can be lofted or bunked, desks, and a lounge chair in each room.
-All rooms in Wallace have sinks.
+Rooms on floors 1 through 4 in Wallace have sinks, basement rooms do not have sinks.
 Mattresses are twin extra long, 36″ x 80.”

 Study Room/Lounges: The large, formal lounge with Steinway piano is on first floor.
 Study rooms on second, third and fourth floors.